16fb/IOTS/README.md

  7. **/check**
  - Publishes MQTTS command to specifc box to determine if box has parcels
- - ESP32 publishes reply, saved by lambda to database
- - Telegram queries database to determine if box has parcels
+ - ESP32 publishes reply, saved by lambda to database -Telegram queries database to determine if box has parcels

  TR64 Compliance check